How much does Obamacare cost?

 What Obamacare costs will depend on your age, location, household size, and income, as well as the type of health insurance plan you choose and whether you use tobacco.
 Here’s how each factor plays a role.

-Health insurance companies are allowed to charge older people higher premiums than they do for younger individuals.
-This is capped at three times the premium for younger folks.
-They can also charge people who use tobacco up to 50 percent more.
+Health insurance companies can charge older people higher premiums than they do for younger individuals.
+However, this can’t surpass three times the premium for younger folks.
+Health insurance companies can also charge people who use tobacco up to 50 percent more.

 Where you live can significantly impact the cost of your health insurance.
 This is due to varying levels of cost of living as well as differences in state and local laws.
 The amount of competition between insurance companies in each location also plays a role.

-Lastly, the cost of your premium will depend on whether you’re enrolling in an individual or family plan, and whether you’re choosing a cheaper type of plan or one that covers more.
+The cost of your premium will depend on whether you’re enrolling in an individual or family plan, and whether you’re choosing a cheaper type of plan or one that covers more.
 The five types of health insurance plans are Catastrophic, Bronze, Silver, Gold, and Platinum.
 The first option is only available to those under 30 years old and those with certain exemptions.
-For the other four, Bronze plans typically have lower monthly premiums and higher out-of-pocket costs, and this balance shifts all the way up to Platinum plans, which typically have highest monthly premiums and lowest out-of-pocket costs.
+For the other four, Bronze plans typically have lower monthly premiums and higher out-of-pocket costs.
+And this balance shifts all the way up to Platinum plans, which typically have highest monthly premiums and lowest out-of-pocket costs.
+Grab our quick guide to metal levels to learn more about the differences between Bronze, Silver, Gold, and Platinum plans.

 Income comes into play when it interacts with your household size and location to determine whether you qualify for an ACA subsidy to reduce your Obamacare costs.
 The average monthly premium for 2018 benchmark Obamacare plans is $411 before subsidies, according to the U.S. Department of Health and Human Services.
 But thanks to these subsidies, a HealthSherpa study found that 18 percent of Obamacare enrollees pay nothing for coverage, while 26 percent have premiums that are less than $10 per month.